 Philadelphia and suburban counties will move to yellow phase of reopening plan on Friday

-PHILADELPHIA - Philadelphia and the surrounding suburbs will move into the yellow phase of Pennsylvania's reopening plan on Friday, city officials confirmed during a press briefing.
+PHILADELPHIA - Philadelphia and the surrounding suburbs will move into the yellow phase of Pennsylvania's reopening plan on Friday.

 Gov. Tom Wolf and Secretary of Health Dr. Rachel Levine signed amended yellow phase orders to include 10 counties moving to the yellow phase at 12:01 a.m.
 Friday, June 5.
 The counties include Berks, Bucks, Chester, Delaware, Lackawanna, Lancaster, Lehigh, Northampton, Montgomery and Philadelphia.